 - Note: The patio is unfenced, pets to be supervised

 - Note: The property is situated at the end of a single track private road

-- Note: This property is set above a workshop and garage for a private collection of classic cars
+- Note: This property is set above a garage occasionally used for work on a classic cars

 - Note: Babes-in-arms only.

 Hebden Bridge 4 miles; Halifax 6 miles.